KonduitAI/deeplearning4j/nd4j/ADRs/0004-Mapping_IR.md

 interop with other frameworks.

-In this ADR, this work is extended to add a file format for descirbing lists of operations as MappingRules which allow transformations from one framework to another.
+In this ADR, this work is extended to add a file format for describing lists of operations as MappingRules which allow transformations from one framework to another.

 These transformations manipulate protobuf as input and output Nd4j's